How to Become a DevOps Engineer From Scratch: Your 6-Step Guide

 You might think that delivering software is as simple as a developer writing some code and then hitting a button to release it to users.
 But in reality, there are tons of different parts involved in the process.

-First, the developer has to write the code.
-Then it has to be tested to make sure it actually works as intended.
-After that, the code needs to be integrated with the rest of the software.
-And then it needs to be deployed to a server where users can access it.
-And all of these steps can involve multiple people and tools.
+First, the developer writes the code.
+Then, it is tested to ensure it actually works as intended.
+The code needs to be integrated with the rest of the software, deployed to a server, and accessed by users.
+All of these steps can involve multiple people and tools.

 To help make all of this easier, many companies use Continuous Integration/Continuous Deployment (CI/CD), which involves automating the build, test, and deployment processes.